 Your bones could benefit from fish oil

 When it comes to building strong bones, calcium and vitamin D tend to get all the attention.
-But the omega-3s found in fish oil also appear to play an important role.
+But the omega-3s found in fish oil also appears to play an important role.
 As a 2014 paper published in Current Osteoporosis Reports explained, omega-3s and other polyunsaturated fatty acids (PUFAs) assist with bone remodeling on a cellular level.
 Although we think of bones as hard and unchanging, they’re constantly being broken down and rebuilt, and omega-3s help with the latter.
-Omega-3s reduce bone and muscle loss as we age, and higher intake of omega-3s has been linked to stronger bones and muscles in older adults.
+Omega-3s reduce bone and muscle loss as we age, and a higher intake of omega-3s has been linked to stronger bones and muscles in older adults.

 Another study, published in 2011, examined the role of fish oil specifically.
 Subjects were divided into two groups: One group received 4 grams of safflower oil each day, while the other received 4 grams of fish oil, supplying 1,600 mg of EPA and 800 mg of DHA.
 After six weeks, researchers measured the level of N-terminal cross-linked telopeptide (NTx) in subjects’ urine.
-NTs are a marker of bone breakdown.
+NTS are a marker of bone breakdown.
 Those taking the fish oil had significantly reduced levels of NTs in their urine, suggesting that their bones weren’t being broken down as quickly.